claytoncollie/tracking-code-for-google-analytics/README.md

 # Tracking Code For Google Analytics

-Tracking Code For Google Analytics is a simple, lightweight WordPress plugin for inserting your Google Analytics tracking code.
+Tracking Code For Google Analytics is a simple, lightweight WordPress plugin for inserting your Google Analytics Universal Analytics tracking code.
 The plugin does one thing and one thing only; prints the standard Google Analytics tacking script to the `<head>` of your website.
 To insert your measurement ID, navigate to Settings > General and then scroll to the bottom of the page.

+This plugin will not work with Google Analytics 4; only the Universal Analytics version.

 ### Getting Started